Morphic-Void/TheVoidEngine/README.md

 and the game built on top of that stack.
 The technology is not incidental overhead; it is part of the purpose of the project.

+### What I am not trying to build

-That still does not mean I intend to build everything from scratch.
+This does not mean I intend to build everything from scratch.

 Where existing asset pipelines, file formats, tools, libraries, or engine components can be scavenged sensibly, I will use them.
 I am not trying to prove purity, and I am not a masochist.

 The point is to own the parts where ownership matters: the runtime model, the core infrastructure, the rendering and physics decisions that shape the game, and the long-term maintainability of the codebase.

+This is not an argument against existing engines.
+It is an argument for knowing what problem you are actually solving.

+### The actual trade

 This is not a recommendation that other people should do the same.

 If your goal is simply to make and ship a game, use an existing engine unless you have a clear, concrete, and well-understood reason not to.
+That does not mean a custom engine must compete with the large public engines.
+It does mean you must understand which parts you are choosing to own, which parts you are choosing not to build, and what those choices will cost.

 The likelihood that you already have all the required skills is low.
 The likelihood that you know in advance all the skills you will need is lower still.